-This lesson is intended for students in fourth and fifth grades.
-The lesson introduces the concept of credit and allows students to explore it on a meaningful and concrete level through activities and examples.
+This lesson is intended for high school students in ninth through twelfth grades.
+The lesson teaches the concept of credit and allows students to explore it with real life situations.
 Each activity guides students in becoming aware of how credit is obtained, retained, and used in a responsible manner.